necauqua/changelogs/readme.md

 A set of (relatively) simple GitHub actions for changelog generation from git commit bodies.

 - `necauqua/changelogs/extract@v1` - parses git commit bodies and produces a JSON file with changelog data.
+Absolute overkill, look at that thing :)

+  It looks for tags that start with `v`, the `main` branch and any branches that start with `backport/`.

+  Out of these it builds a tree structure, with tags being releases and branches being unreleased trunks.

-  It loads bodies of git commits between tags and looks for patterns like the below in them:
+  Then it reads bodies of git commits between every tag/branch and it's parent tag/root and looks for the pattern like below in them:
   ```
   ${section1}:
     - ${entry1}